clementpeihengtan/clement-tph/_posts/2017-11-11-Instagram-like-application-with-react-native.md

 # Start Modifying the App

-First, create a directory called <mark>src</mark>.
-In the directory, create two new directories called <mark>components</mark> and <mark>tabs</mark>
+First, create a directory called <mark class="mark">src</mark>.
+In the directory, create two new directories called <mark class="mark">components</mark> and <mark class="mark">tabs</mark>

 ## Components
-In the component directory, create a new file called <mark>Card.js</mark> that defines the container that display the user's image and information.
+In the component directory, create a new file called <mark class="mark">Card.js</mark> that defines the container that display the user's image and information.

 The code will look like this